 - I will create 8 take-home problem sets.
 You may use your lecture notes, your textbook, and your computer to work out these problems.
-Each problem set will be graded on a scale of 0-5 points: 2 points for completeness, and 3 points for correctness on selected questions which I will grade in detail.
-Occasionally a problem set will be for 10 points, in which case 4 points will be for completeness and 6 points for correctness on selected problems. - I will assign readings throughout the semester.
+Each problem set will be graded on out of 5 or 10 points, with the majority of the points being based on effort.
+Submit these on D2L \\AS A SINGLE FILE\\ before class starts or they will be considered late. - I will assign readings throughout the semester.
 You will be responsible for turning in typed summaries of the readings on D2L.
 The summaries must be at least half a page, and may be up to 1 page.
-They will be graded on a scale of 0-1: 0 if incomplete, 1 if complete.
+They will be graded either 0 or 1: 0 if incomplete, 1 if complete.
 The summaries should cover the content of the readings, but also a little of what you thought of them.
-These summaries are so that I know you have done the readings. - Your total assignments grade will combine your scores on all of the problem sets and the reading summaries. - Information about assignments will be given in class, on the syllabus, and on D2L.
+These summaries are so that I know you have done the readings,not to assess your writing; don't overthink it.
+Submit these on D2L. - Your total assignments grade will combine your scores on all of the problem sets.
+Reading summaries will be treated as extra credit: they are not mandatory, and can only help you. - Information about assignments will be given in class, on the syllabus, and on D2L.
 You are responsible for keeping track of assignment due dates and submission guidelines. - No late assignments will be accepted under any circumstances.